Submitting assessments online

-- It is important that you do not leave your submission to the last minute, so that you have plenty of time to ensure your submission is successful and correct, and in case you experience any difficulties in uploading the submission.
+- It is important that you do not leave your submission to the last minute.
+You are strongly advised to start your submission no later than one hour before the advertised submission deadline, so that you have plenty of time to ensure your submission is successful and correct, and in case you experience any difficulties in uploading the submission.

-- You MUST submit work BEFORE the deadline, and we recommend leaving plenty of time to do so.
-KEATS automatically highlights late submissions in red to both students and staff.
+- You MUST submit work BEFORE the deadline.
+The system automatically highlights late submissions in red to both students and staff.

-- Work submitted ON the deadline will be marked as late (E.G. if the deadline is 5.00 pm, the work must have completed its submission at 4.59.59 at the latest).
+- Work recorded by the system as being submitted ON the deadline will be marked as late (E.G. if the deadline is 5.00 pm, the work must have completed its submission at 4.59.59 at the latest).
 You need to submit BEFORE the deadline.
 Please see below for information on the penalties applied to late submissions.

-- No amendments can be made to submissions after the submission deadline has past (unless mitigating circumstances are approved).
+- No amendments can be made to submissions after the submission deadline has passed (unless mitigating circumstances are approved).

 Contact your department office immediately should you have any problems submitting a piece of work.